kubernetes/minikube/docs/minikube_config_view.md

 ```
       --format string   Go template format string for the config view output.
 The format for Go templates can be found here: https://golang.org/pkg/text/template/
-For the list of accessible variables for the template, see the struct values here: https://godoc.org/k8s.io/minikube/cmd/minikube/cmd/config#ConfigViewTemplate (default "- {{.ConfigKey}}: {{.ConfigValue}}\n")
+For the list of accessible variables for the template, see the struct values here: https://godoc.org/k8s.io/minikube/cmd/minikube/cmd/config#ConfigViewTemplate (default "- {{.ConfigKey}}: {{.ConfigValue}}
+")
 ```

 ### Options inherited from parent commands